concord-consortium/lab/readme.md

 ### Serving `dist/` locally with Apache

-You can also create a localhost and local Apache vhost for lab and optionally d3:
+You can also create a localhost and local Apache vhost for Lab:

 file: `/etc/hosts`